svor/vscode-test-extension/README.md

 - `Test 'vscode.diff' command` uses `vscode.diff` which opens the provided resources in the diff editor to compare their contents. `engines` section should be selected for the right editor.

 The `Test 'vscode.Uri.joinPath'` command should just display a notification with info about path to `package.json` file.
 It works well for `VS Code`.
 But it doesn't work for `Theia` - you can see an exteption in browser console.

+It's expected that multi-root workspace from config file is open for testing the following command:
+The `Test: Update Workspace launch configurations` command should:
+- add new test Workspace-scoped launch configuration to workspace config file if there is no configurations defined
+- replace existed Workspace-scoped launch configurations by test launch config if there is at least one configuration defined in workspace config file
+The new test configuration should be available for running from `Debug` panel.